cormacrelf/angular-skyhook/docs/Quickstart.md

     ```
     import { default as HTML5Backend } from 'react-dnd-html5-backend';
-    import { SomeImaginaryBackend } from 'some-imaginary-backend';
+    import { SomeImaginaryBackendWithNamedExports } from 'some-imaginary-backend';
     ```

     Generally, make sure you are importing the backend correctly.
 If it does not